openshift/imagebuilder/README.md

 ```

 The included command line takes one argument, a path to a directory containing a Dockerfile.
 The `-t` option
-can be used to specify an image to tag as.
+can be used to specify an image to tag as:

 ```
 $ imagebuilder [-t TAG] DIRECTORY